 Precision lead screw ranges are available from 1mm to 25mm in diameter and can be combined with an incredibly diverse amount of nut options.
 Both screws and nuts are available in various materials and performance characteristics and utilizing a variety of machining methods delivers a technical solution that is within budget.
 Enhancements to the product can be through in-house machining of end journals to the application of dry lubricant technology.
 ABSSAC excels in the development of tailored leadscrew and nut solutions for its customers.
 Set us the challenge !

-With 40 years of application experience, our knowledgeable staff are always available.
+With over 40 years of application experience, our knowledgeable staff are always available.
 Please contact us on 01386 421 005

 We will be more than happy to help, so please call today!